A community health center is a public or private non-profit health care organization that follows specific federal requirements in order to:

 In December 2016, HopeHealth became the first Advocacy Center of Excellence (ACE) in the State of South Carolina.
 In January 2017, became the ninth center in the nation to reach Silver-status recognition.
 In March 2018, HopeHealth became a Gold Level advocacy Center of Excellence.
 HopeHealth is the first center in South Carolina to earn Gold status and one of just 22 centers nationwide to earn the distinction.

-Serving more than 37,000 patients in 2016, HopeHealth has 12 locations that are comprised of 10 community health centers and two infectious diseases treatment and prevention centers located throughout Florence, Clarendon, Aiken, Orangeburg, and Williamsburg Counties.
+Serving 41,000 patients per year, HopeHealth has 12 locations that are comprised of 10 community health centers and two infectious diseases treatment and prevention centers located throughout Florence, Clarendon, Aiken, Orangeburg, and Williamsburg Counties.

 Join in the community health center advocacy conversation online.
 Use the hashtag above to show your love for health centers all across the country.